-The experiments set for the TACAS 2017 submission can be found here.
-A tutorial on how to generate different interpolants using OpenSMT with an example is given below.
+We give here a tutorial on how to generate different interpolants using OpenSMT with an example is given below.

 The EUF-interpolation system is a framework that allows the generation of multiple interpolants from the same congruence graph (created by the congruence closure algorithm) by using a labeling function.
-Each labeling function yelds a new EUF interpolation algorithm.
+Each labeling function yields a new EUF interpolation algorithm.
 The three EUF interpolation algorithms from and (Itps is equivalent to the algorithm from ) are implemented in OpenSMT2 and this page gives a tutorial on how to use them.

 Requirements: OpenSMT compiled from the trunk with support to proof generation.